eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/node-shapes/index.md

 !!! info
     In this group, all shape properties are managed, have an effect on how new or existing resources are processed or created.

-### URI template

-A compact sequence of characters for describing a range of URIs through variable expansion.

-Used Path: `shui:uriTemplate`

 ### On delete update